RuinKnight/breadiquette-fork/README.md

-# BREADIQUETTE but it's cooler
+# BREADIQUETTE
 This is a game for FBLA's Video Game Challenge Presentation Event.

+This game was made in Godot 4.3

 ## Installation
 ### Prerequisites
 #### Install Godot